seanhagen/workernator/docs/design.md

 StopJob(id string) (*JobInfo, error)
 ```

+Job IDs are returned by `StartJob` method; it returns `JobInfo` struct that will contain the ID for the job that was started.

 If the `id` contains the ID of a current or past job in `workernator`, it will attempt to stop that job.
 If the ID doesn't map to such a job, the function will return an error.

 This function is idempotent, if `StopJob` is called with the ID of a job that has already been stopped, the function will simply return the `JobInfo` pointer.